Vanguard: Saga of Heroes: Reception

 GameSpy awarded Vanguard the "Biggest Disappointment" award for 2007.
 Vanguard also won the awards in the categories for "Least Fun", "Most Desolate" and "Lamest Launch" in the MMORPG.com MMOWTF Awards for the worst games of 2007.

 In both May and August 2008, MMORPG.com revisited Vanguard and gave the updated version a favorable response.

 The game initially sold around 242,000 copies, while the number of active subscriptions (those who play longer than the free month included when buying the game) was estimated to be around 130,000, to drop in the next months to about 40,000.

+In a review of Vanguard in Black Gate, Scott Taylor was positive to its graphics and commented that the game stood the test of time against many of its contemporaries in visual context, but said that its graphics could not save the game from other technical issues.